HeartbreakSurvivor/HaloRecSys/ReadMe.md

 # HaloRecSys

-HaloRecSys is a simple movie recommendation web project.
+HaloRecSys is a simple movie recommendation web project. including offline statistic recommendation, online realtime recommendation, user register and login, online model serving and 'guess what you like' and other functions.